paduagroup/tutorial-conda/README.md

 Channels are repositories of packages.
 The `defaults` channel contains the large set of Anaconda packages and is sufficient for many uses.
 It is the channel configured by default.

-For scientific computing the `conda-forge` channel should be added:
+For an even wider choice and for scientific computing the `conda-forge` channel should be added:

     conda config --append channels conda-forge